Ntokozo31/doctor-booking-system/README.md

 200 OK: List of doctors in the specified location.
 400 Bad Request: Error message.

-Running the project
+## Running the project

 to run the project, use the following commands: npm install npm start

-License
+## License

-This project is licensed under the MIT license
+This project is licensed under the MIT license - see the license file for details The MIT license was choosen because it is a permissive license that allows for broad use and distribution of software.

+## Contact
+I'm always open to discussing new ideas and collaborations.
+Feel free to get in touch!

+You can contact me via:
+* Email: dubentokozo45@yahoo.com